OwenMelbz/forget-db/README.md

 - There is no full dry-run support, I recommend to test this on a temporary database first or test your conditions using the `--dry` arg
 - The system that is running the tool must have a connection to the database server (firewall rules and ACLs might need to be set accordingly).
 - Due to trying to keep optimial server compatibility, updates are not done in bulk, but are done one at a time, so make sure you're aware of any row/table locking on your server.
+- For large datasets, dry-running might crash depending on resource limits set in your local php environment.
+In interactive mode, the code asks whether you want to go on or not if more than 50 records are to be fetched.